 Glenn was born on March 14, 1912 to Stephen and Ada (Sherwood) Armstrong.
 His mother succumbed to Tuberculosis when Glenn was six months old.
 Shortly after her death, Glenn’s grandmother, Amanda Sherwood, assumed responsibility for his care and raised him.
 Much later, in 1975, Glenn would be treated for Tuberculosis as well.

-Glenn graduated form Hardinsburg High School in 1930.
+Glenn graduated from Hardinsburg High School in 1930.
 After graduation, he worked several jobs, including working at the Charlestown Powder Plant prior to WWII.
 In 1936, he married Georgia Roll.

 At age 33, Glenn went into the family business, Armstrong Hardware, which was opened by Steve Armstrong, Glenn’s father, in 1914.
 “I had worked in the store for years in my spare time,” Glenn once said.
 “When WW II ended, the Charlestown Powder Plant (where he had been working) closed down.”
 The timing was right for both Armstrong men since Steve Armstrong was ready for semi-retirement due to failing health.
 He later died in 1948.